Raising funds for the Rotary Club

 The letting fees must be paid at least 7 days before the rally is held and are not refundable under any circumstances.
 If not so paid the pitch will be re-let.

 The site must be occupied only by the stallholder, their agents and employees.
-Under no circumstances sub-let or licensed to anyone else.
+And under no circumstances sub-let or licensed to anyone else.

 On completion of business each day all refuse and litter generated by stallholders, caterers and sub-contractors must be picked up by them and removed from the site.
 They should provide an adequate number of bins within the bounds of their site or pitch to deal with rubbish generated by their activity.